-- the entity formed by or surviving the consolidation or merger is organized under the laws of the United States, any state or the District of Columbia; - the surviving entity expressly assumes the trust's obligation to make due and punctual payments on the notes and the performance or observance of every agreement and covenant of the trust under the indenture; - no default will occur and be continuing immediately after the merger or consolidation; - the trust has been advised that the ratings then applicable to the notes would not be reduced or withdrawn as a result of the merger or consolidation; and - the trust has received opinions of federal and Delaware tax counsel that the consolidation or merger would have no material adverse U.S. federal or Delaware state tax consequences to the trust or to any holder of the notes.
+- the entity formed by or surviving the consolidation or merger is organized under the laws of the United States, any state or the District of Columbia; - the surviving entity expressly assumes the trust's obligation to make due and punctual payments on the notes and the performance or observance of every agreement and covenant of the trust under the indenture; - no default will occur and be continuing immediately after the merger or consolidation; - the trust has been advised that the ratings then applicable to the notes would not be reduced or withdrawn as a result of the merger or consolidation; - any action that is necessary to maintain the lien and security interest created by the related indenture shall have been taken; and - the trust has received opinions of federal and Delaware tax counsel that the consolidation or merger would have no material adverse U.S. federal or Delaware state tax consequences to the trust or to any holder of the notes.